 Are new faculty being hired as part of the EnMed program?

-Yes, 25 new faculty would initially be hired as part of the EnMed program.
+Yes, 25 new faculty will initially be hired as part of the EnMed program.

 Can out of state students apply for EnMed?

-Yes, up to 20 out-of-state students would be accepted into a class within a given year.
+Yes, up to 20 out-of-state students will be accepted into a class within a given year.